JimberSoftware/docs/devices/servers/servers.md

 > [!INFO]
 > To download another specific version, you can use this [link](https://signal.jimber.io/clients).

-All other configuration is exactly the same.
+All other configuration is identical.

 <!-- tabs:end -->